A Rough Divergence Theorem: Functions of bounded fluctuation

-is linear and continuous, as $f$ is bounded and $\bar{\SS}(U)$-measurable.
-Since $\| f \|_{BF} < + \i$, it is Lipschitz continuous with respect to the essentially uniform norm $\| \cdot \|_\i$ so that it may be extended to a linear and continuous functional $\mu_f$ on $\DB(U)$ in a unique fashion.
+The functional $L_f$ is well-defined because $f$ is $\bar{\BB}(U)$-measurable and of bounded fluctuation.
+Since $\| f \|_{BF} < + \i$, the functional is Lipschitz continuous with respect to the essentially uniform norm $\| \cdot \|_\i$ so that it may be uniquely extended to a linear and continuous functional $\mu_f$ on $\BD(U)$.
 By construction, the first of \eqref{eq:mufgauß} is true.
 The second follows from the first by taking the supremum over all $u \in \DM(U)$ such that $\| u \|_\i \le 1$.
 Moreover, if $\mu_f = Df + Bf + If$, then \eqref{eq:mufnorm} is immediate by \Cref{cor:DBdeco}.
-Finally, if $Df \in \DB'_0(U)$ and $u \in \DM(U)$ has compact support in $U$, then
+Finally, if $Df \in \BD'_0(U)$ and $u \in \DM(U)$ has compact support in $U$, then